Accelada/donkeyguide/_posts/2024-10-18-Setting-up-Python-in-VSCode.md

 title: "Setting Up Python in VSCode"
 ---

-It might be your first time using **VSCode**, so don't worry; setting it up can be a bit tedious.
+It might be your first time using VSCode, so don't worry; setting it up can be a bit tedious.

 In this case, we want to use it for **Python** development, so we will need to adapt it for that purpose.